Director and Founder

 Currently he is conducting three research projects on plant proteins.
 One project is focused on identifying the chemical components in pea protein isolates that contribute off flavors and the second is similar but targets pennycress protein isolates.
 Our assumption is that the industry can better design processing techniques to provide bland protein isolates if the offending odorants are known.
 The third project is focused on improving the stability of flavorings when added to foods containing plant protein isolates.
 There is evidence that flavor components will form covalent bonds with the sidechains of proteins thereby removing their contribution to flavor perception.

-Zata Vickers, Professor, Department of Food Science & Nutrition, [email protected]
+Zata Vickers, Professor, Department of Food Science & Nutrition,

 Professor Zata Vickers teaches, conducts research, and directs the Sensory Center at the Department of Food Science and Nutrition at the University of Minnesota.
 She began her work on food textures at Cornell University with Professor Malcolm Bourne studying crispness.
 Her more recent research focuses on the sensory attributes of foods and on other factors influencing acceptability and choice.
 This includes research related to the long term acceptability of foods, measuring satiety, and the impact of sensory attributes and liking on satiety.
 She teaches courses in food science and in sensory evaluation of foods.

-Dr. House is Professor and Head of the Department of Food and Human Nutritional Sciences, University of Manitoba.
+Dr. House is Professor in the Department of Food and Human Nutritional Sciences, University of Manitoba.
 He has research expertise in 3 primary areas: 1) Nutritional biochemistry, particularly related to the interactions between water-soluble vitamins and amino acid metabolism; 2) Egg and poultry science; and 3) Quality of plant-based proteins for the human diet.
 He has organized national workshops in Canada related to plant protein quality, and has published both original research, reviews and commentaries related to the regulatory aspects of measuring protein quality in North America.
 Examples of recent publications related to plant protein quality include: